ao-rodrigues/e2d/docs/design/readme.md

 As a result, we are better protected from function side effects at the cost of pushing and popping the whole canvas state.
-However, this still doesn't exactly solve the problem, because `pushing` and `popping` canvas states itself **is a mutable part of the canvas**.
-If the developer of `doSomethinElse` forgets to call `save` or `restore` internally, then this will reuslt in an unexpected context state.
-This is often _very_ undesirable.
-To this regard, e2d solves the problem with a bit more elegance by exposing an API that naturally cleans itself up when rendering a tree.
+However, this still doesn't exactly solve the problem, because `pushing` and `popping` canvas states itself is a **mutable part of the context!** If the developer of `doSomethingElse` forgets to call `save` or `restore` internally, then this will reuslt in an unexpected context state.
+This is often _very_ undesirable and will lead to impossible to determine side effects.
+To this regard, e2d solves the problem with a bit more elegance by exposing an API that naturally cleans up after itself in the process of rendering.

 ```javascript
 import e2d from 'e2d';